Ashley Tisdale Wears Only A Towel In Steamy Instagram Update

 “I wqnnnnt [sic],” wrote the Rent: Live star.

 As fans are aware, Ashley is not shy when it comes to showing off her fantastic figure on social media.
 Quite a few of her Instagram posts show her wearing revealing ensembles that leave little to the imagination.
+Recently, she uploaded a brief video, in which she wore distressed overalls and a black bra.
+That post has been liked over 175,000 times since it was shared.